 You can use the eGuide free of charge on your own smart phone or on a device that you can borrow from the museum shop.

-The Museum für Gestaltung is a partner of "GiM Generations in the Museum".
-Visit us as a GiM tandem.
-Together choose an object from the exhibitions, invent a story or write a comment about it.
-Post it (or them), together with a photo and a selfie, here: www.mi-s.ch
+The Museum für Gestaltung is a partner of "TiM – Tandem im Museum".
+Visit us together with a TiM guide, choose an object from the exhibitions, and invent a story about it.
+Then post your story on the website: Musée imaginaire Suisse

 In the framework of the program "Early Birds – Events of a Special Kind for Adults" and in cooperative ventures with other culture institution on a variety of themes we guide you through our exhibitions and other interesting locations.
 Let us surprise you!